dustinpfister/blog_posts/_posts/threejs-standard-material.md

 ### Version Numbers matter with three.js

 When I wrote this post I was using r127 of three.js which was a later version of threejs in early 2021.
 I do not think much has changed with the standard material in some time now, but code breaking changes are made every now and then with many other aspects of the library.

+## The source code examples in this post can be found on Github

+The source code examples that I am writing about in this post can be found in my [test threejs repository on Github](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-standard-material).

 ## 1 - Basic example of the standard material